The Great Trail of Canada which is nearly 15,000 miles long is connecting major cities to all the natural wonders in between.

 You need a kayak or canoe as over 25 percent of the trails are water “trails.”

-Even a good chuck still runs through urban areas in major cities such as: Halifax, Montreal, Ottawa, Toronto, Winnipeg and Edmonton while most the trail is found in the back-country.
+Even a good chunk still runs through urban areas in major cities such as Halifax, Montreal, Ottawa, Toronto, Winnipeg, and Edmonton while most of the trail is found in the back-country.

 The Great Lakes in Ontario is the longest part of the trail wraps around.
 It is also where there’s the freshest water in the world.
 There are absolutely stunning views in and around these waters.